playmakerchain/web3-gear/README.rst

 Web3-gear
 ---------

-Proxy `Thor <https://github.com/vechain/thor>`_'s RESTful API to Eth JSON-RPC, to support Remix, Truffle and more (You should give priority to using Thor's RESTful API).
+Proxy `Powerplay <https://github.com/vechain/thor>`_'s RESTful API to Eth JSON-RPC, to support Remix, Truffle and more (You should give priority to using Thor's RESTful API).

-Working with `Thor Builtins <https://github.com/vechain/thor-builtins>`_ will make Web3-Gear more usable.
+Working with `Powerplay Builtins <https://github.com/vechain/thor-builtins>`_ will make Web3-Gear more usable.

 Quick Start
 -----------